asuh/front-end-macos/readme.md

 Step Two - Turn on FileValut
 **Apple Icon > System Preferences > Security & Privacy > FileVault**

-Click on the lock (bottom-left of window) to allow you to turn on and enable FileVault.
-On a brand new machine or macOS installation, it should take around an hour or less to get this done depending on the size of your drive.
+On a brand new machine or macOS installation, it shouldn't take long depending on the size of your drive.

 Alternatively, you can use a third-party encryption software like [Veracrypt](https://en.wikipedia.org/wiki/VeraCrypt/), which is open-source and well regarded in the security community.

-### Enable FileVault Encryption
+### Why Enable FileVault Encryption

 Why do you want [full-disk encryption](https://en.wikipedia.org/wiki/Disk_encryption)?
 Theft.

-You're most likely using a portable laptop of some kind.
+You're most likely using a portable device of some kind.
 If you lose it, the laptop gets stolen or someone tries to hack into it, your personal data is at risk.
 Using full-disk encryption is an extra layer of security to keep your mind at ease in case of potential intrusion.

 Two main caveats:
 - **Do not misplace or forget your FileVault recovery key or login password**.
-Losing this password means you cannot log in and without the recovery key everything on your computer is inaccessible if you can't decrypt the files during a recovery. iCloud is an option to store the Filevault password.
-Using iCloud, Apple Support will be able to assist you with recovering data. iCloud isn't fully encrypted so whilt it's convenient, it's less secure.
+Losing this password means you cannot log in and without the recovery key everything on your computer is inaccessible if you can't decrypt the files during a recovery. iCloud is one option to store the Filevault password.
+The other option is downloading it and storing it yourself.
+Using iCloud, Apple Support will be able to assist you with recovering data.
+On Apple's servers, iCloud isn't fully encrypted.
+So, while iCloud is convenient, it's less secure.
-- If macOS gets corrupted and you need to download files from the drive after accessing the drive from an external case, it's not possible without the password and recovery key.
-Make sure you're both backing up using [Time Machine](https://support.apple.com/en-us/HT201250) on an external drive or a NAS, and a cloud backup provider like [Backblaze](https://www.backblaze.com/), [Carbonite](https://carbonite.com/), or [iDrive](https://www.idrive.com).
+- If macOS gets corrupted and you need to download files from the drive after accessing the drive from an external case, it's not possible without the laptop password and FileVault recovery key.
+Make sure you're both backing up using [Time Machine](https://support.apple.com/en-us/HT201250) on an external drive or a NAS, and a cloud backup provider like [Backblaze](https://www.backblaze.com/).

 ### Enable Firewall

 This is for online protection when you're not in your home network or not behind a router.

+**Apple Icon > System Preferences > Security & Privacy > Firewall**

+or

 ```bash
 sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setglobalstate on